-Even if the cancer is advanced, treatment is available to control your symptoms.
+Even if the cancer is advanced, treatment is available to control your symptoms and help some people live longer.
 You may have chemotherapy, radiotherapy or surgery for advanced pancreatic cancer.
 You may also have pain control with pain killing drugs or nerve blocks.
 You may be able to take part in trials of experimental treatments for advanced pancreatic cancer.

 Deciding about treatment

 It can be difficult to decide which treatment to try, or whether to have treatment at all when you have an advanced cancer.
 Your doctor will discuss the options with you.
 It can be helpful to talk over difficult decisions with someone outside your family and friends, such as your specialist nurse or a counsellor.
 There is information about counselling in the coping with cancer section.